Investigate application performance with PerfStack

 - Correlate application data from templates, component monitors, Hardware Health monitoring, and more into a single view

 The following example shows how to identify a root cause for a Windows Server 2012 application performance issue.
 In this scenario, the application performance has degraded to the point where users encounter slower responses and access.
-As you review the Windows Server 2003-2012 Services and Counters template dashboard, you find triggered alerts.
+As you review the Windows Server 2003-2012 template dashboard, you find triggered alerts.
 These alerts notified your application owner, who escalated the issue to system and network administrators.

 Click My Dashboards > Home > Performance Analysis.